Pant/nextcloudpi-readthedocs/How-to-backup-and-restore-a-NextCloudPi-instance-using-ncp-config.md

 Below you will find some of the same steps as above, difference being that ncdata (your files) will be included here, so this may take a long time to execute depending how much data you have stored.
 My Pi3 took about 20-30minutes to write 15Gb to an external usb drive.

-Again, You can visit https://nextcloudpi.local:4443 for NCP's web interface or start nextcloudpi-config from your NCP terminal by typing:
+Again, You can visit https://nextcloudpi.local:4443 for NCP's web interface or start ncp-config from your NCP terminal by typing:

-`sudo nextcloudpi-config`
+`sudo ncp-config`

 ![20-nc-backup-select-in-ncp-config](https://user-images.githubusercontent.com/8775469/34664327-9c050340-f45b-11e7-82ec-fe4beab8017b.png)
 Move up and down with arrow-keys, use tab+enter to select(execute) or finish(cancel)